 To find a provider or learn about our mental health services, visit Resnick Neuropsychiatric Hospital at UCLA online, or call 310-825-9111.

-Tags: Anxiety, bipolar disorder, depression, discrimination, Dr. Thomas B. Strouse, Healthy Living, mental health, Mental Health, mental illness awareness week, Perspectives, psychiatric illnesses, Resnick Neuropsychiatric Hospital at UCLA, schizophrenia, stigma, Wellness
+Tags: Anxiety, bipolar disorder, depression, discrimination, Dr. Thomas B. Strouse, Healthy Living, mental health, Mental Health, mental illness awareness week, psychiatric illnesses, Resnick Neuropsychiatric Hospital at UCLA, schizophrenia, stigma, Wellness